lamkimsim/HarvestMoon/harvest_moon_sensor_suite/README.md

 To provide basic integrity checks for incoming data, the checksum algo implemented is super duper easy (and a bad example).
 But, basic is better than none.

-It basically is the sum of all the chars in the generated data string, EXCLUDING <SOH> <EOText> and <EOTrans>, but including the <SEP>s.
+It basically is the sum of all the chars in the generated data string, EXCLUDING `SOH`, `EOText` and `EOTrans`, but including the `SEP`s.

 # TODOs
 - Fix the interrupt call for turning lights on/off